bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Ships/SI_CH3_Ship Approach.md

 | 91 - 92 | Winged horse |
 | 93 - 94 | Wolf |
 | 95 - 100 | Roll twice |
-^table-ShipSymbol
+^table-Symbol

 ## Oracle: Cursed Ship Symbol
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Ships^Cursed-Symbol]]]` | Guidance
 > Use this table to reveal the design of a ship’s figurehead, flag, or other motifs.
-This may help inspire the character of the vessel—especially if it is independent or part of an unknown faction. ^guidance-CursedShipSymbol
+This may help inspire the character of the vessel—especially if it is independent or part of an unknown faction. ^guidance-Cursed-Symbol

 | dice: 1d100 | Result |
 | :---: | --- |